-Health administration professionals do just that – ensure healthcare is delivered in a smooth and sustainable way.
+Healthcare administration professionals do just that – ensure healthcare is delivered in a smooth and sustainable way.
 They provide management and oversight related to daily operations, accounting, finance, marketing, human resources, strategic planning, donor relations, and countless other responsibilities.
 Some have very broad managerial duties, while others focus very specifically on teams, projects, or processes.

 Demand for health administration professionals is strong across the country.
 The Bureau of Labor Statistics projects that demand will grow by 20% between 2016 and 2026, which is considered much faster than the growth in demand for other professions.
 In 2016 there were an estimated 352,200 health administrators working in the US, but another 72,100 are expected to be needed by 2026.

 The outlook is just as optimistic in Michigan specifically.
 Between 2014 and 2024 the state is estimated to hire 10% more health administrators.
 That represents an increase from12,500 administrators in 2014 to 13,740 in 2024.

 The rise in growth is likely to facilitate an increase in pay.
 The median salary for these professionals in 2019 was $108,740, which is on par with the national average for others in this field.
 Top-earners can expect to make a lot more, with upper-echelon salaries in the state averaging $179,330.